Business Frequently Asked Questions

 How will the lawyers be paid?

-Class Counsel will ask the Court to approve payment of attorneys’ fees in the amount of one-third of the $2,000,000 Settlement Fund (which may be increased due to unspent litigation or administration costs) plus litigation costs of approximately $50,000.
+The Court approved payment of attorneys’ fees in the amount of $666,666.00, which is roughly one-third of the $2,000,000 Settlement Fund plus litigation costs of $27,613.67.
 This payment compensates Class Counsel for investigating the facts, litigating the case, and negotiating the settlement.
-Class Counsel will also request $5,000 service awards for named plaintiffs, Richard Smith, Noel Woodard, and Richard Krefting, and $2,500 for Named Plaintiff Washington Federal Bank to compensate for time and effort during the litigation.
-Class Counsel’s complete request for fees, costs, and the service award to the Class Representative will be posted on the Important Documents page of the Settlement Website.
-The Court may award less than these amounts.
+The Court also approved $5,000 service awards for named plaintiffs, Richard Smith, Noel Woodard, and Richard Krefting, and $2,500 for Named Plaintiff Washington Federal Bank to compensate for time and effort during the litigation.

 Back To Top -